-In this project, we developed a SpotTune-based adaptive fine-tuning approach for methylation status prediction in GBM using MRI.
-SpotTune dynamically navigates through the fine-tuned and frozen layers within a Residual Network.
+In this project, we developed a SpotTune-based adaptive fine-tuning approach for methylation status prediction in GBM using MRI, where the previously developed SpotTune algorithm dynamically navigates through the fine-tuned and frozen layers within a Residual Network \cite{RN6}.
 We specify a Residual Network, as it has been shown to be resilient to the exchange of residual blocks since each block acts as a shallow classifier \cite{RN6}.
 In a SpotTune network the dynamic navigation is implemented through the exchange of residual blocks.
 Specific to SpotTune, the dynamic routing is determined on a per image basis, which is ideal for medical imaging due to patient variability.
 As part of this study, the SpotTune framework, originally developed for 2D imaging classification tasks, was extended to handle full 3D MR volumes.
 A key consideration in our approach is that the Residual Network used matches the network that the transfer weights are sourced from, and additionally has a straightforward implementation.
-This study represents the first use of transfer learning with adaptive fine-tuning in MGMT promoter methylation status, while other studies have only considered traditional transfer learning \cite{RN22}.
+To the best of our knowledge, this study represents the first use of transfer learning with adaptive fine-tuning in MGMT promoter methylation status, while other studies have only considered traditional transfer learning \cite{RN22}.